Updated: Oct 17

 Benefit Eight: reduced stress

 Glucocorticoid (GC) is an adrenal steroid hormone that controls a variety of physiological processes such as metabolism, immune response, cardiovascular activity, and brain function.
 GCs are released in response to stress.
 Even in relatively undisturbed states its circulating level varies (Chung at el, 2011).
 GCs have their own robust circadian rhythm, peaking in the mornings and when under stress.
 Practicing meditation midday, may reduce activity of pro-inflammatory markers, such as interleukin-6, C reactive protein and NF-kB (Creswell et al., 2012; Bhasin et al., 2013; Black et al., 2013; Bower et al., 2015; Rao et al., 2015; Bower and Irwin, 2016).

 GC also acts as a resetting signal for the peripheral clocks, suggesting its importance in harmonizing circadian physiology and behavior (Son et al, 2011)

 Yoga nidra is like a computer reboot.
 It gives the mind a fresh start.
 This way of managing time, however, may not be fully embraced in certain cultures.
 Yet, intuitively we appreciate the rationality of the practice.
 If you were under a surgeon's knife, would you prefer to be operated by a physician who is rested or by one who is on hour 15 of a 16 hour shift?
-If you were flying in an airplane, would you prefer a rested pilot or a pilot who has been getting by on caffeine?
+If you were flying in an airplane, would you prefer a rested pilot or a pilot who has been getting by on caffeine and energy drinks?
 This scenario is not as likely, however.
 Our transportation laws require pilots and truck drivers to rest.
 May our approach to living be as clear as the data backing this practice.